roleoroleo/yi-hack-MStar/README.md

-# DO NOT FLASH THIS FIRMWARE!
-THESE ARE EXPERIMENTAL FEATURES.
-# Please check the original Roleo repo for stable builds.

 # Custom firmware for Yi camera based on MStar platform

 This firmware is completely based on the work done by TheCrypt0